3 Wintermarch, 9:31 Dragon, Brecilian Forest

 Alaric cleared his throat, a sign of unease that Morrigan could read.
 "I must admit, I was expecting another werewolf."

-The spirit – the goddess – made an enigmatic smile.
+The spirit – the minor goddess – made an enigmatic smile.
 "No. That I am not.
 I applaud you, for finding a way to me without further bloodshed."

 The werewolf named Swiftrunner bounded forward, eyes gleaming red in the moonlight, fangs bared.
 "Do not listen to them, Lady!
 They mean to destroy you!"